BoBoBaSs84/BB84.Notifications/README.md

 - The `CollectionChangingEventHandler` contains via the `CollectionChangingEventArgs` the `CollectionChangeAction` and when casted to `CollectionChangingEventArgs<T>` the old value of the object.
 - The `CollectionChangedEventHandler` contains via the `CollectionChangedEventArgs` the `CollectionChangeAction` and when casted to `CollectionChangedEventArgs<T>` the new value of the object.

-Further implementation possibilities can be achieved with the interfaces `INotifyCollectionChanged` and `INotifyCollectionChanging`.
+Further implementation possibilities can be achieved with the `INotifiableCollection` interface or the `INotifyCollectionChanged` and `INotifyCollectionChanging` interfaces.

 ### The notification attributes